jamesdinht/timesheet-automation/README.md

 - Attach file to the timesheet
 - Send email
 - Fill out timesheet on days other than Friday
+- Save credentials in a separate file that can be read from `conf.ts` or `conf.js`

 ## Contributing